SNAP Benefits in Montana: How to Apply and Qualify

 Breads and cereals

-Seeds and plants which produce food
+Seeds and plants that produce food for the household

 Beer, wine, liquor, cigarettes, or tobacco